 - If you bring a hammock, you still need a pad to put between you and the hammock.
 Nights are cold!
 Plus, in case of rain, you’re going to want to sleep on a pad in a tent.

-- Other: a 12-day supply of any medications you need (2 extra days in case of travel delays), personal toiletries, towel, washcloth, Bible, journal, money (travel expenses, one lunch during the summer mission, and spending money for Estes Park), hiking boots or good walking shoes, day hike backpack, hat, sunglasses, sunscreen, coffee travel mug, 1-liter or larger water bottle or a Camelbak-type larger container for longer hikes, flashlight, sleeping bag & sheet, air mattress, pillow.
+- Other: a 12-day supply of any medications you need (2 extra days in case of travel delays), personal toiletries, towel, washcloth, Bible, journal, money (travel expenses, one lunch during the summer mission, and spending money for Estes Park), hiking boots or good walking shoes, day hike backpack, hat, sunglasses, sunscreen, TWO 1-liter or larger water bottles or a CamelBak-type larger container for longer hikes, flashlight.

 How should I prepare physically for this trip?